milanmueller/milanmueller.github.io/content/posts/learning-haskell-01.md

 ## What's next
 Of course there is a lot of incremental improvements to be made to our little repl tool.
-More datatypes, input history (with up and down keys like in bash) and prettier printing are the first few that I can come up with on the stop.
+More datatypes, input history (with up and down keys like in bash) and prettier printing are the first few that I can come up with on the spot.

 However, this project was supposed to be about a database and we are not even writing anything to the disk yet - time to change that.

 In the next part, I think I'm going to go back to the drawing board and think a little bit about how I want data to be stored.
 Designing a storage backend for our database is obviously one of the most critical and challenging parts of this project, so let's look at that next.

-As of writing this the most recent commit on [github](https://github.com/milanmueller/tasdb/commit/0110a09e8826029fa7e8629dcd1453dd54fab2c2) is 0110a09.
-Code show here might look very different on the repo at a future point in time.
+As of writing this, the most recent commit on [github](https://github.com/milanmueller/tasdb/commit/0110a09e8826029fa7e8629dcd1453dd54fab2c2) has the hash `0110a09`.
+Code shown here might look very different on the repo at a future point in time.